Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 L’Étape has been offering cycling enthusiasts from around the globe the chance to complete a Tour de France stage for over three decades.

-This year, 16,000 riders are set to descend upon the hilly environs of the Auvergne-Rhône-Alpes region, with over 90 nations represented.
+This year, 16,000 riders descended upon the hilly environs of the Auvergne-Rhône-Alpes region, with over 90 nations represented.

-Christian Prudhomme, Director of the Tour de France, has described this year’s L’Étape as a “treat” for participants, who will endure each of the gargantuan climbs five days ahead of the pros.
+Christian Prudhomme, Director of the Tour de France, described this year’s L’Étape as a “treat” for participants, who endured each of the gargantuan climbs, and two more, five days ahead of the pros.

 Speaking to CNN Sports, some of this year’s participants shared their excitement and trepidation ahead of what many have dubbed “the challenge of a lifetime.”